DalavanCloud/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 60 minutes
+Timeframe: 60 minutes

 **Business needs**

 Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

 Directions: With all participants at your table, respond to the following questions on a flip chart.

 *High-level solution architecture:*